RICS Level 2 and 3 Home Surveys – Know what you’re buying before you move in

 A structural report is produced by a structural engineer who will look at a specific structural problem to give a specification of works and cost of repair.
 It often follows a home survey or valuation where a specific issue is found.
 A structural report doesn’t look at the whole property.

-To confirm if a wall is load bearing you need an invasive assessment of the property by a structural engineer.
+To confirm if a wall is load bearing you often need an assessment of the property by a structural engineer to check the thickness of walls, orientation of floor and ceiling joists and footings to the walls.
 Unfortunately it is outside the scope of a home survey.

 It’s safe to assume that structural strengthening will be required to remove all or part of a wall.